elegant-scipy/elegant-scipy/markdown/ch5.markdown

-The definition of the `confusion_matrix` function, above, doesn't extend well to this larger matrix, because now we must have *twenty-five* passes though the results and ground truth arrays.
+The definition of the `confusion_matrix` function, above, doesn't extend well to this larger matrix, because now we must have *twenty-five* passes though the result and ground truth arrays.
 This problem only grows as we add more email categories, such as social media notifications.